 Our lab is looking for highly motivated scientists with a desire to engage in multidisciplinary research at the interface of chemistry and biology.

-We are currently looking for technicians that can do organic synthesis.
+We are currently looking for technicians proficient in organic synthesis or molecular and cell biology.
 Please submit your resume, publications, and contact information for references to Professor Nomura by e-mail.
 Please include a short description of your research interests and long-term goals.
 This should include statements about your specific research interests in our lab, term of appointment (temporary, 1 year, vs. long-term), skills you have, skills you would like to obtain, and why you feel our research environment would be a good fit for you and vice versa.

-Our group is currently looking for an organic chemist or chemical biologist who is interested in learning mass spectrometry-based metabolomics or proteomics, cancer biology, metabolic biology, and drug discovery.
+Our group is looking for organic chemists, chemical biologist, biochemists, cell biologists, or computational biologists who are interested in chemical biology, chemoproteomics, targeted protein degradation, induced proximity paradigms, and drug discovery.
 Please submit your CV, publications, and contact information for references to Professor Nomura by e-mail.
 Please include a short description of your research interests, long-term goals, and possible start dates.

 “Science is more fun when it’s collaborative and in the Nomura lab I have labmates who are there to talk through my experimental roadblocks just like they are to celebrate my breakthroughs.”

 “It’s very exciting to be working at the intersection of academia and industry to advance drug development and discovery using chemoproteomic platforms.
 I am lucky to have labmates who are not only brilliant mentors, but good friends whom I look up to and am inspired by everyday.”